 People don’t care what you know until they know that you care.

 It is a gift to be able to do work you love, for people you love.
-Make sure that your marketing messaging communicates why you do what you do, no matter how new or old your web-based business is!
+Make sure that your marketing messaging communicates why you do what you do, no matter how new or old your business is!